gorenje/millieons.org/t/dog_fish_part_7.md

 Fish: Thankfully there are people who have enough patiences to wait until one is finished speaking ones mind.

 Fish (cont): Anyway I've been telling him for years not to interrupt.
-Yes, so once get he interrupted me and once again he apologised.
+Yes, so once again he interrupted me and once again he apologised.

 Dog: So that's ok then, I mean if he was said sorry.